yorickgarcia/jorgeio/content/blog/2019/no-tomorrows.md

 Category: Blog
 Tags: thoughts, life and death
 Author: Jorge Garcia
 Summary: I believe there is always tomorrow.
 I'll run out of tomorrows someday but there will still be tomorrows to go around.
-Today was pretty rough but I found out a friend turned in his tomorrows today.
+Today was pretty rough but I found out a friend turned in his tomorrows this past Friday.
 I'll see you all tomorrow.
 HeaderImage: /images/vengevine.jpg
 HeaderImageCaption: Matt's spirit-animal, Vengevine